Dire wolf: Taxonomy

 In 1876, zoologist Joel Asaph Allen discovered the remains of Canis mississippiensis (Allen 1876) and associated these with C. dirus (Leidy 1858) and Canis indianensis (Leidy 1869).
 As so little was found of these three specimens, Allen thought it best to leave each specimen listed under its provisional name until more material could be found to reveal their relationship.
 In 1908 paleontologist John Campbell Merriam began retrieving numerous fossilized bone fragments of a large wolf from the Rancho La Brea tar pits.
 By 1912 he had found a skeleton sufficiently complete to be able to formally recognize these and the previously found specimens under the name C. dirus (Leidy 1858).
 Because the rules of nomenclature stipulated that the name of a species should be the oldest name ever applied to it, Merriam therefore selected the name of Leidy's 1858 specimen, C. dirus.
 In 1915 paleontologist Edward Troxell indicated his agreement with Merriam when he declared C. indianensis a synonym of C. dirus.
 In 1918, after studying these fossils, Merriam proposed consolidating their names under the separate genus Aenocyon (from ainos, 'terrible' and cyon, 'dog') to become Aenocyon dirus, but at that time not everyone agreed with this extinct wolf being placed in a new genus separate from the genus Canis.
 Canis ayersi (Sellards 1916) and Aenocyon dirus (Merriam 1918) were recognized as synonyms of C. dirus by the paleontologist Ernest Lundelius in 1972.
 All of the above taxa were declared synonyms of C. dirus in 1979, according to the paleontologist Ronald M. Nowak.
 However, Hill et al. (2025) examined the taxonomic history of C. mississippiensis and directly compared the bones attributed to C. mississippiensis with those of the Pleistocene gray wolf (Canis lupus) and the dire wolf (Aenocyon dirus), reaching a conclusion that C. mississippiensis is most likely synonymous with C. lupus.

+Digital endocast of the cranial cavity of Aenocyon (LACMHC 2300-82).

 In 1984, a study by Finnish paleontologist Björn Kurtén recognized a geographic variation within the dire wolf populations and proposed two subspecies: Canis dirus guildayi (named by Kurtén in honor of American paleontologist John E. Guilday) for specimens from California and Mexico that exhibited shorter limbs and longer teeth, and Canis dirus dirus for specimens east of the North American Continental Divide that exhibited longer limbs and shorter teeth.
 Kurtén designated a maxilla found in Hermit's Cave, New Mexico, as representing the nominate subspecies C. d. dirus.
 In 2019, this subspecific assignment was questioned by paleontologists Damián Ruiz-Ramoni and Marisol Montellano-Ballesteros at National Autonomous University of Mexico, who were unable to find a significant difference between the specimens assigned to each proposed subspecies.

 In 2021, a DNA study found the dire wolf to be a highly divergent lineage when compared with the extant wolf-like canines, and this finding is consistent with the previously proposed taxonomic classification of the dire wolf as genus Aenocyon (Ancient Greek: "terrible wolf") as proposed by Merriam in 1918.